Tim Burchett: Alexandria Ocasio-Cortez

 Despite their highly contrasting positions on most issues, Burchett maintains a friendship with progressive representative Alexandria Ocasio-Cortez, whom he met during freshmen orientation as a new representative in 2019 at the beginning of the 116th United States Congress.

 Iran

-Tim Burchett was opposed to U.S military intervention against Iran, calling Senators Lindsey Graham and Ted Cruz "war pimps" for their advocacy for bombing Iran.
-Burchett said there was no "just cause" for military intervention, stating “I just don’t see American boys and girls going to a faraway land that many of us couldn’t even find on a map.
+Tim Burchett was opposed to U.S. military intervention against Iran, calling Senators Lindsey Graham and Ted Cruz "war pimps" for their advocacy for bombing Iran.
+Burchett said there was no "just cause" for military intervention, stating "I just don't see American boys and girls going to a faraway land that many of us couldn't even find on a map.
 Again, the Israelis can handle this thing.
-Let’s let them handle it.”
-However, after President Trump ordered United States strikes on Iranian nuclear sites, Burchett endorsed Trump's decision, saying that Trump had made the "right move."
+Let's let them handle it."
+However, after President Trump ordered strikes on Iranian nuclear sites in 2025, Burchett endorsed Trump's decision, saying that Trump had made the "right move".

+During the 2026 Iran War, Burchett said he opposed the deployment of ground troops to Iran.
+"I wish it was over tomorrow.
+Yesterday, actually," Burchett said in April 2026.
+However, Burchett voted against a resolution that would have forced President Trump to cease military operations against Iran absent congressional approval.

 One Big Beautiful Bill Act

 Despite voting for the initial version of the One Big Beautiful Bill Act, Burchett was unhappy with the legislation, saying he was worried it would result in higher deficit spending.
 He said he would probably not vote for the final version of the law.
 Following personal lobbying from President Trump, who told Burchett he liked seeing him on TV and gave him signed merchandise, Burchett voted for the final version of the bill.